juliasilge/old_bloggy_blog/_posts/2016-09-28-Bayesian-Blues.md

 ![center](/figs/2016-09-28-Bayesian-Blues/unnamed-chunk-9-1.png)

 Notice that New York, which was mentioned in many songs, has a narrow posterior probability distribution; we have more precise knowledge about the rate for New York.
-Hawaii's posterior probability distribution is centered at about the same spot but it is a broad probability distribution; we have less precise knowledge about the rate for Hawaii, because Hawaii was only mentioned in a few songs!
+Hawaii, by contrast, has a broad probability distribution; we have less precise knowledge about the rate for Hawaii, because Hawaii was only mentioned in a few songs!

 We can use these posterior probability distributions to calculate credible intervals, an estimate of how uncertain each of these measurements is, analogous to a confidence interval.
 (BUT SO DIFFERENT, everyone tells me.
 ON A PHILOSOPHICAL LEVEL.)